 04 of 10

-The Border Collie is one of the smartest dog breeds around.
-As a member of the Herding Group, this breed loves to move.
-Border Collies are extremely agile dogs that can run fast for a long time.
-These dogs need to be kept occupied or they can become frustrated.
-Consider running with your Border Collie through somewhat dense, winding trails to add a bit of challenge.
-This breed can tolerate heat but does especially well in cooler temperatures.Continue to 5 of 10 below.
+The border collie is one of the most intelligent dog breeds.
+As a member of the herding group, this breed loves to move.
+Border collies are incredibly agile dogs that can run fast for a long time.
+These dogs need to keep active or they can become frustrated.
+Consider running with your border collie through somewhat dense, winding trails to add a bit of challenge.
+This breed can tolerate heat but does exceptionally well in cooler temperatures.

 05 of 10